 The 1968 Gun Control Act was rendered useless when gun makers found a loophole in it.
 Importing of “Saturday night specials” was banned, but importing of their parts wasn’t.
 So the guns were assembled upon arrival at the factory and sold in this country.

-Sarah initially volunteered to help a nonprofit group called Handgun Control, which pushed for gun-control legislation.
+Sarah initially volunteered to help a nonprofit group called Handgun Control, which pushed for ILLEGAL-gun-control legislation.
 In 1986, it put forth the Brady Bill, which would close the loopholes in the existing laws and require background checks on gun buyers.
 It did not try to ban anyone from buying or possessing firearms altogether.
 State laws diverged significantly in working on gun control legislation, due to pressures imposed by the National Rifle Association (NRA) and other groups.

 Sarah explicitly wrote that she wasn’t pushing to eliminate the Second Amendment in the U.S. Bill of Rights.
 She began speech-making at universities, city clubs and civic organizations.